HeiningaVE/HeiningaVE.github.io/CV.md

 <details>
-  <summary>Concurrent and Predictive Validity of the Instrument for Forensic Treatment Evaluation: From Risk Assessment to Routine, Multidisciplinary Treatment Evaluation.  </summary>
+  <summary>1.
+Concurrent and Predictive Validity of the Instrument for Forensic Treatment Evaluation: From Risk Assessment to Routine, Multidisciplinary Treatment Evaluation.  </summary>

 We developed a new instrument to measure forensic treatment progression